Event forecasting, reporting and management systems

 Recording and reconciling each of the projected variances to the budget and reporting this as part of the financial board paper helps give the board the information they need to make informed decisions.
 You can present this information in a number of ways, but a simple reconciliation is usually the best.

-Events with Major Event Development Fund funding must provide explanations on budget variances over 5%.
+Events with Major Events funding must provide explanations on budget variances over 5%.

 Financial and budget management systems